influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.13/guides/cq_use_cases.md

 and by website at 30 minute intervals.
 In the next steps, we use RPs and CQs to:

- * Automatically delete the raw, ten-second level data that are older than two hours
+ * Automatically delete the raw, ten-second resolution data that are older than two hours
- * Automatically aggregate the ten-second level data to 30-minute level data
+ * Automatically aggregate the ten-second resolution data to 30-minute resolution data
- * Automatically delete the 30-minute level data that are older than 52 weeks
+ * Automatically delete the 30-minute resolution data that are older than 52 weeks

 ### Database Preparation
 We perform the following steps before writing the data to the database